 As a student at Yeovil College University Centre, you may qualify for financial support.
-Undergraduate students can apply for a student loan to help pay tuition fees and/or a Maintenance Loan to help with living expenses.*
+Undergraduate students who meet appropriate eligibility criteria can apply for a student loan to help pay tuition fees and/or a Maintenance Loan to help with living expenses.*

 Government Maintenance Loan